Karimchennoufi/MHP-AZ-Prep/Module 1/module 1 with answers.md

+## Table of Contents

-### 1 Which of the following customers are eligible to use Azure Government to develop a cloud solution?
+### Which of the following customers are eligible to use Azure Government to develop a cloud solution?
 Choose 2 answers from the options given below.

 - [x] United states government Entity.
 - [x] A United states government contractor.